 The BEA Wire | BEA's Official Blog

-The U.S. monthly international trade deficit increased in May 2020 according to the U.S. Bureau of Economic Analysis and the U.S. Census Bureau.
-The deficit increased from $49.8 billion in April (revised) to $54.6 billion in May, as exports decreased more than imports.
+The U.S. monthly international trade deficit increased in August 2020 according to the U.S. Bureau of Economic Analysis and the U.S. Census Bureau.
+The deficit increased from $63.4 billion in July (revised) to $67.1 billion in August, as imports increased more than exports.

-Personal Income Personal income decreased 4.2 percent while consumer spending increased 8.2 percent in May, according to estimates released today by the Bureau of Economic Analysis.
+Personal income decreased 2.7 percent while consumer spending increased 1.0 percent in August, according to estimates released today by the Bureau of Economic Analysis.